-The National Children’s Study (NCS), authorized by the U.S. Congress in 2000, under the Children's Health Act, was designed to be a longitudinal study of environmental health effects on children; however, the Study was ended in 2014 by the National Institutes of Health.
-The NCS Archive assembles the knowledge and experience gained from the NCS to serve as an ongoing resource to inform future child health and development research.
-It provides access to data collected from more than 5,000 children and their families who participated in the NCS Vanguard Study between 2009 and 2014.
+The National Children's Study, authorized by the U.S. Congress in 2000, under the Children's Health Act, was a planned national cohort study of environmental health effects on 100,000 children; however, the Study was ended in 2014 by the National Institutes of Health before it was fully accrued.
+The Archive assembles the knowledge and experience gained from the NCS to serve as an ongoing resource to inform future child health and development research.

-Registered users will have access to several additional resources to promote and cultivate new ideas for further exploration of existing NCS data.
+Registered users have access to additional resources to promote and cultivate new ideas for further exploration of existing data and samples.
 Several sets of de-identified Study visit data are available for researchers to explore, as well as search tools for defining and connecting Study protocol and data elements.

-Registered users can propose new research projects leveraging available NCS data.
+Registered users can propose new research projects using available NCS data.
 Projects and proposals are tracked and managed with an easy-to-use online system.
-Researchers with approved projects will be able to analyze NCS data on secure virtual workstations within a supported Researcher Portal.
+Researchers with approved projects will be able to analyze NCS data on virtual workstations within a secure Researcher Portal supported by Archive Staff.